marcelotoledo5000/e_store/README.md

 ## About this project

-This project is just a simple API-only to an little bit "E-Commerce".
+This project is just a simple API for a small "E-Commerce".

 Is a Rails application to management Products, Orders, Items and Reports.